vikasdhyani72/vikasdhyani72/README.md

 - 💞️ I’m looking to collaborate on ...
 MNCs companies
 - 📫 How to reach me ... vikasdhyani72@gmail.com
 - 😄 Pronouns: ... vikas
-- ⚡ Fun fact: ... its totaly fun for me bcoz its new for me
+- ⚡ Fun fact: ... its totally fun for me bcoz its new for me

 <!---
 vikasdhyani72/vikasdhyani72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.